rob-foulkrod/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_lab_02b.md

 In this exercise, you created a local project that you'll use for Azure Functions development.

-### Exercise 3: Create a function that's triggered by an HTTP request
+### Exercise 3: Create a function that's triggered by an HTTP request (Standard Path)

 #### Task 1: Create an HTTP-triggered function